-Lastly, in case Black Swan becomes 2010’s no. 1 sleeper hit, that’ll make it two years in a row with women on top, following last year‘s The Blind Side, starring “top box office draw” and eventual Best Actress Oscar winner Sandra Bullock.
+Lastly, in case Black Swan becomes 2010’s no. 2 sleeper hit, that’ll make it two years in a row with women almost on top, following last year‘s The Blind Side, starring “top box office draw” and eventual Best Actress Oscar winner Sandra Bullock.

 Black Swan box office milestones